nate-fidalgo/Sudoku-solver/README.md

 # Sudoku-solver
-A program that solves sudoku puzzles
+A java program that solves sudoku puzzles